sissbruecker/linkding/README.md

 Check the [options document](docs/Options.md) on how to configure your linkding installation.

+## Administration

+Check the [administration document](docs/Admin.md) on how to use the admin app that is bundled with linkding.

 ## Backups

 Check the [backups document](docs/backup.md) for options on how to create backups.